Degree Audit FAQs

 - It will also reflect your GPA and the number of credits you have completed.

-- Every major has a different degree audit which outlines the specific courses that you will need to fulfill both your college's general requirements & the required courses for your major.
+- Every major has a different degree audit which outlines the specific courses that you will need to fulfill both your college's general requirements and the required courses for your major.
 Your degree audit also notes if your are required to complete a minor.

 Who is on Degree Audit?